Roland Gäbler

 In 1995 and 1997 Roland Gäbler was awarded the title German Sailor of the Year as well as two times the award Silbernes Lorbeerblatt.

 Roland Gäbler together with the adventurer and balloonist Steve Fossett also established a world record in high-speed sailing on the catamaran PlayStation (34m length) in 2001.

 Together with Gunnar Struckmann as crew Roland Gäbler won the German championship, the Volvo Champions Race and the Kiel Week 2005 - Gäblers fifth success in this competition.
 Together they sailed the Olympic Games in Athens in 2004 (11. place).

 Since 2009 Roland Gäbler has been sailing with his wife Nahid Gäbler.
 They straight away won the Travemünde Week and the German championship 2009.
 In 2010 they won the World Championship in Tornado sailing - as first mixed team ever.
 Together they are 6 times Mixed World Champions and 6 times Mixed European Champions in a row, and in 2013 and 2015 they also become European Champions in the Open Tornado (sailboat).
-In 2015 Roland has won 10 times Gold medals in Tornado World Championships in 2015.
+In 2015 Roland has won 10 times Gold medals in Tornado World Championship in 2015.

 Besides several national and international titles, they also become winner of the Kiel Week in Tornado (sailboat) 2012 Kiel, Germany, and winner of the Blue Ribbon of Round Fehmarn - Open class 2010.

 In 2010 Roland Gäbler wins the biggest blue ribbon race on lake Balaton with the Ventilo M2 multihull with the boatowner Rolf Hufnagel.

 In 2011 he is also winner of the Gorla race 2011 under 30 foot - Ventilo M2 with the boatowner Rolf Hufnagel and his wife Nahid Gäbler as crew.

 In the season 2011 Roland Gäbler was skipper on the Extreme 40 named Team Extreme in Extreme Sailing Series.